Nikhil-WebBuild/django-CRUD-project/README.md

 # Django CRUD Project

-A simple and elegant Django application to manage items, demonstrating full CRUD (Create, Read, Update, Delete) operations.
+A basic Django web app to manage items.
+It shows how to perform CRUD — Create, Read, Update, and Delete — actions.

 ## Features

 - **Create**: Add new items with a name and description.
--   **Read**: View a list of all items in a card-based layout.
+- **Read**: See all items displayed in cards.
--   **Update**: Edit existing items.
+- **Update**: Edit item details.
--   **Delete**: Remove items with a confirmation prompt.
+- **Delete**: Delete items after confirmation.
--   **Responsive Design**: Modern UI with a responsive navbar and layout.
+- **Responsive Design**: Works well on all screen sizes, with a simple and modern look.

 ## Technologies Used